 See: The architect Buechiner & Orth of St. Paul, Minnesota designed many courthouses.

-Note: The previous courthouse was built in 1887.
+Note: The first and previous courthouse was built in 1887.

 N – Eddy County